 Stood the Wigwam of Nokomis,

 Daughter of the Moon, Nokomis.

 Beat the clear and sunny water,

 Beat the shining big sea water.”

-The scene hardly leaves as one today envisions being on the same shoreline on the night of Nov.
-10, 1975 when the huge bulk freighter, The Edmund Fitzgerald, slipped past in the dark to meet its doom hours later with all 29 hands on deck during a horrific storm.
+The scene hardly leaves as one today envisions being on the same shoreline on the night of November 10, 1975, when the huge bulk freighter, the Edmund Fitzgerald, slipped past in the dark to meet its doom hours later with all 29 hands on deck during a horrific storm.

 While more than 90 percent of the 125,000 acre reservation remains wilderness, travelers are also invited to visit the Bad River Chippewa fish hatchery which stocks local rivers and lakes with 15 million walleye annually.
 Also on the list of attractions is historic St. Mary’s Catholic Church in Old Odanah.

 Ashland, just 14 miles to the west overlooking Lake Superior, is a must stop for travelers.
 This historic community has a unique wall of murals that covers many city blocks, is home to the Great Northern Lakes Visitor Center and beautiful shoreline stopping points.